nathanielgcowan/nathanielgcowan.github.io/_posts/2021-01-09-how_to_set_up_authentication_with_bcrypt.markdown

 	User.password = *new_password*.
 ```

 BCrypt hashes similar strings to different values.
 Therefore making it rather difficult to decode and hack an account.
-BCrypt also adds increased security by salting hashes/
+BCrypt also adds increased security by salting hashes.

 **What Is a Salted Hash You Ask?**